iTwin/itwinjs-core/docs/learning/WriteAConnector.md

 ### Unmap

-Sometimes it becomes necessary to 'undo' a connector run and an extreme step of deleting an imodel and starting over is not practical because, for example, the imodel contains the content of multiple connectors and a more surgical approach is warranted.  **shouldUnmapSource** is a job argument (i.e. this.jobArgs.shouldUnmapSource) that can be passed to the ConnectorRunner and it will call the connector's **unmapSource** method.
+The Unmap mode allows removing all data from a given input source from the iModel.
+This is important because iModels contain data from many sources and users may need to selectively remove data (e.g. maybe it moved, maybe there's now a better Connector, or maybe it was added by mistake).  **shouldUnmapSource** is a job argument (i.e. this.jobArgs.shouldUnmapSource) that can be passed to the ConnectorRunner and it will call the connector's **unmapSource** method.

 ConnectorRunner calls the unmapSource method if argument is defined: